 There’s a reason why dogs are called man’s best friend.
 A good friend is loyal, will be there to pick you up when you’re down, will keep you on track to reach your goals, and will just be there for you as a companion.
 And that’s exactly what a dog can do for its owner.
 The mental, physical and social benefits of caring for a dog – or any pet, for that matter – are numerous.
+While we all isolate at home and social distance due to the Coronavirus COVID-19 pandemic, it’s a great time to consider adopting or fostering a four-legged friend to keep you company.
+Here are all the reasons your life will improve with a pup:

 Keep you active: Dogs are naturally high-energy companions and love to play and exercise.
 As a result, dog owners are often inspired toward an active lifestyle to satisfy their dog’s needs.
 Research conducted by the American Heart Association revealed that dog owners were 54 percent more likely to get the recommended amount of exercise than non-dog owners.